 Generally it is up to the owners whether they employ a strata manager, but if things go wrong and a Strata Adjudicator is satisfied the owners corporation is not doing its work satisfactorily, or has failed to comply with an order, or failed to perform one or more of its duties or owes a judgement debt, the Adjudicator may appoint a strata manager.

-Relevant NSW Legislation: Strata Schemes Management Act (1996)
+Relevant NSW Legislation: Strata Schemes Management Act (2015)

-Section 32: Exercise of functions of strata managing agent appointed by an Adjudicator
+Section 56: Exercise of functions of strata managing agent appointed by an Adjudicator

-Sections 162 and 183B: Agency Agreements
+Sections 237: Agency Agreements

-The Consumer, Trader and Tenancy Tribunal can appoint a strata manager to exercise all or specified functions of the owners corporation, where orders are usually made only if:
+NSW Civil & Administrative Tribunal can appoint a strata manager to exercise all or specified functions of the owners corporation, where orders are usually made only if:

-(b) owners corporation failed to perform one or more of its duties or to comply with an order made under the Act.
+(b) the owners corporation failed to perform one or more of its duties or to comply with an order made under the Act.